sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 #SBATCH --export=ALL
 #SBATCH -t 00:30:00

-#This job runs with 1 nodes, 128 cores per node for a total of 256 cores.
+#This job runs with 1 node with 1 cores per node for a total of 256 cores.
 ## Environment
 module purge
 module load slurm gpu
 module load intel mvapich2 intel-mkl

 ## Use srun to run the job
-srun --mpi=pmi2 -n 128 --cpu-bind=rank dgemm_example
+srun --mpi=pmi2 -n 1--cpu-bind=rank dgemm_example
 ```

 * An example of the output: